Mmelro/AssignmentSPA/README.md.txt

 Added sorting functionality for each column in the tables.
 Implemented pagination for the tables.
 Added the option to toggle the trend values between raw numbers and percentages.
-Introduced a search bar for the security list table, allowing searches across all columns, working well with the sorting functionality
+Introduced a search bar for the security list table, allowing searches across all columns, working well with the sorting functionality. added some icons and flags to embellish the SPA.

 NOTE: There are some vulnerabilities when running npm install on the frontend.
 I tried to resolve them, but when using npm audit fix, nothing changed.